socketstream/socketstream/doc/guide/en/request_middleware.md

-# Websocket Middleware
+# Request Middleware

-One of the most powerful and exiting features introduced in SocketStream 0.3 is Websocket Middleware.
-This has the power to inspect, transform, redirect or drop incoming requests over the websocket.
+One of the most powerful and exiting features introduced in SocketStream 0.3 is Request Middleware.
+This has the power to inspect, transform, redirect or drop incoming requests over the websocket, HTTP API, or console.

 If you've used Connect HTTP middleware before the concept and API will be instantly familiar.
 Essentially incoming requests can be processed through a chain of middleware BEFORE they arrive at their final destination - typically the RPC command you are requesting.